dinhcam89/gke-demo/README.md

 7. Implement the necessary code to define the Cloud Deploy pipeline and targets for both dev-cluster and prod-cluster.
 8. Push the updated code to the GitHub repository, triggering the Cloud Build and Cloud Deploy processes.

-   If you encounter any confusion, please refer to the [Video](https://youtu.be/L_1qbt-Iii0?feature=shared) linked at the beginning of the blog.